gigacool/census-learning-explorer/README.md

 # Technical information
 * The back-end uses nodejs server with *express* framework to create a REST API.
 * The database system uses *sqlite3* (Please note that the database server is embedded in the application, you need to provide the database file)
 * I use *open* framework to automate the opening of the browser on server start.
 This is a development and test facility, not a production feature.

+Front side of the application will undergo some unit tests to validate data manipulation and some user interactions.
+Tests can be run by opening the test page *tests/runTests.html* page in any browser.
+In this case, we keep it simple and do not use karma test runner to validate on multiple browsers vs. versions.
+The short notice for development makes me focus on webkit browsers (chrome/safari).

 # some links
 Original database description https://kdd.ics.uci.edu/databases/e/census-income.names